samuelchassot/Amy-Compiler-CLP-EPFL-extended/README.md

 This version in extended with the list comprehensions syntax handling.

-You can find a runnable example of what our extension can be used to under examples/ListCompr.scala.
+You can find a runnable example of what our extension can be used for under examples/ListCompr.scala.

 You can find the report under report/report.pdf.